rkhlebnikov/CRIMSONPythonModules/doc/concepts.rst

                           has been loaded using ``loadSolution`` or transferred to the new mesh during mesh adaptation.

 ``loadSolution()``
     Load the result of simulation.
+Should return an instance of :mod:`CRIMSONCore.SolultionStorage` mapping mesh node indices to data values.

+``computeMaterials()``
-Should return an instance of :mod:`CRIMSONCore.SolultionStorage`.
+    Compute the material values.
+Should return an instance of :mod:`CRIMSONCore.SolultionStorage` mapping mesh face indices to material values.